Frequently Asked Questions

 The course fees are inclusive of a set course lunch, coffee, tea, and other beverages for the duration of the course.
 For dinner on the other days you can consider one of the many reasonably priced restaurants in the neighborhood.

 Q. Do you provide financial support for attendance at the course?

 Unfortunately not.
-DABATEM is an independent and private center and it is dependent on funding and alternative sources of income generated by its training programs to maintain its research program.
+DABATEM is an independent center that is dependent on funding and alternative sources of income generated by its training programs to maintain its research program.